Bayesian inference for aggregated Hawkes processes: Additional simulation results

 We considered spatio-temporal simulations with various choices of $\mu$, and $\alpha$.
 Specifically, for $\alpha = 1 - \mu$, we considered $\mu = 0.1, 0.3, 0.5, 0.7, 0.9$, as we did in the temporal simulations.
 The parameters $\beta, \gamma$ were set to 1 throughout.

 First, we should mention that we investigated MCMC convergence using the Rhat statistic and by investigating traceplots for the model parameters of randomly chosen simulated data sets.
-In \cref{fig:st_traceplot} we show traceplots for the model parameters of a randomly chosen simulated data set from the spatio-temporal Hawkes process with parameters $(\mu,\alpha,\beta,\gamma) = (0.9,0.1,1,1)$, and the coarsest aggregation size $\Delta^t = \Delta^s = 1.5$.
+In \cref{fig:st_traceplot} we show traceplots for the model parameters of a randomly chosen simulated data set from the spatio-temporal Hawkes process with parameters $(\mu,\alpha,\beta,\gamma) = (0.9,0.1,1,1)$, and the coarsest aggregation size $\Delta^t = \Delta^s = 5$.
 We see that even in this challenging setting, the traceplots do not indicate any sign of lack of convergence.

 Tables \ref{tab:sim_st_mu01}, \ref{tab:sim_st_mu03}, \ref{tab:sim_st_mu05}, \ref{tab:sim_st_mu07} and \ref{tab:sim_st_mu09} show the spatio-temporal simulation results for $\mu = 0.1, 0.3, 0.5, 0.7$ and $0.9$, respectively.
 Tables \ref{tab:sim_st_mu03} and \ref{tab:sim_st_mu05} correspond to parameter sets 1 and 2 in the manuscript, respectively, and they compliment the results and text shown in Section 4.2 of the manuscript.
 We see that the estimator performs well for $\mu$, $\alpha$ and $\gamma$ across all scenarios.
-Across all scenarios and parameters, coverage of the 95\% credible intervals is close to 95\%.
+In nearly all scenarios and parameters, coverage of the 95\% credible intervals is close to 95\%.
 Focusing on the most challenging scenario (\cref{tab:sim_st_mu09}), we see that there is some bias in estimating $\beta$ when the branching ratio is small ($\alpha = 0.1$).
 In this challenging setting estimating $\beta$ becomes harder with increasing length of credible intervals as the coarseness of temporal aggregation increases.
-However, coverage remains above 90\% throughout.
+However, coverage is above 80\% for all parameters in most cases.

-Estimation of all parameters is improved when spatial information is available, compared to the situation with temporal data only.
-The length of the credible intervals in the spatio-temporal simulations are substantially lower than those in the temporal simulations for the common parameters ($\mu, \alpha, \beta$); to see this, compare the credible interval lengths in the results here to those in \cref{tab:sim_temporal_mu} and section 4.1.
+Estimation of all parameters is improved when spatial information is available, compared to the situation with temporal data only. \cref{fig:compare_t_st} shows the boxplots of credible interval lengths of parameter $\mu, \alpha$ and $\beta$ when the aggregation size in time is 5.
+We can see that the length of the credible intervals in the spatio-temporal simulations are substantially lower than those in the temporal simulations for the common parameters ($\mu, \alpha, \beta$).